 U.S. Secretary of State Henry Kissinger proposed the creation of an international aid programme to?

-U.S. Secretary of State Henry Kissinger proposed the creation of an international aid programme to help drought stricken nations of sub-saharan Africa in Dakar, Senegal, shortly after he arrived on Saturday (1 May) on the last leg of his African tour.
+Background: U.S. Secretary of State Henry Kissinger proposed the creation of an international aid programme to help drought stricken nations of sub-saharan Africa in Dakar, Senegal, shortly after he arrived on Saturday (1 May) on the last leg of his African tour.

 Dr. Kissinger outlined a seven point programme to aid Senegal, Mauritania, Mali, Upper Volta, Niger and Chad to avoid the kind of drought which has plagued them since 1967.
 He said the programme was estimated to cost 7,800 million dollars over the next 10 years.